 When I was researching golf simulators and debating if it was worth it, I asked myself this question many times.
 I just didn’t know if I wanted to spend the $5-7 thousand dollars (the amount I ended up spending).
 Three year later I have the answer.

-So is a golf simulator worth it?
-YES!
-A golf simulator can provide many hours of entertainment and the opportunity to improve your golf game and reach new levels.
 In just 2.5 years I have decreased my average score from the between 77-85 to consistently shooting around par with the occasional round in the mid 70s.
 My new range is between 70-77.

 This a major improvement when talking about scores already in the 70s.
 I believe that someone who shoots in the 80s, 90s or 100s can lower their score even more drastically and in a shorter amount of time.
 The amount of social time with family and friends in the golf simulator is difficult to beat!
 The winters in many parts of the world are not conducive to playing 12 months a year.
 While it is not the actual game of golf, it is pretty close and highly enjoyable.
 Serving as a great substitute to the real thing.
 You no longer have to worry about the rain, snow or cold weather running your round of golf.
 Plus, the number of top level courses you can gain access is truly incredible.